Eoligan/vuesch-dl/README_VIDEO_MERGER.md

 -   Video: `01-Lesson Name.fhls-fastly_skyfire-XXX.mp4`
 -   Audio: `01-Lesson Name.fhls-fastly_skyfire-audio-high-English.mp4`

-By default, original files will be automatically deleted after a successful merge.
-If you want to keep them, use the `-k` option or `keepOriginals: true`.
+By default, original files will be automatically moved to the recycle bin after a successful merge.
+This provides an extra layer of safety in case something goes wrong.
+If you want to keep the original files in their original location, use the `-k` option or `keepOriginals: true`.

 Merged files will be saved in the `downloads` folder with the following structure: